ryouchinsa/ryouchinsa.github.io/edit/README.md

 - Superpixel size is used to adjust the segmentation size.
 - Superpixel smoothness is used to adjust the segmentation smoothness.
 - On the pixels panel, right/left arrow keys change the superpixel size by 1px.
-- If superpixels are not shown, reselect the label on the label table.
+- If superpixels are not shown, reselect the label on the labels table.

 ![superpixels](https://github.com/ryouchinsa/ryouchinsa.github.io/assets/1954306/f8519c77-b73b-4be3-960a-0aaf282cc02d)